Just Don't Fall (Adapted for Young Readers)

 Young Josh had a lot of adapting to do after he lost his leg.
 He had to learn how to walk again.
 He had to accept that he wouldn't be able to try out for the travel soccer team.
 He knew his life would never be the same again.
 But when he sees a poster in the hospital elevator advertising skiing classes, he realized all might not be lost.

 Equal parts heartbreaking and hilarious, Just Don't Fall is Josh's story of surviving cancer with 50/50 odds, learning to be a professional skiier, and making his way to being a bestselling writer and motivational speaker.
-Inspirational and moving, Josh's story is one that can be appreciated by listeners of all ages.
+Inspirational and moving, Josh's story is one that can be appreciated by readers of all ages.

 Kritikerstimmen

 "What a voice!
-I loved this book, every page."—Kelly Corrigan, New York Times best-selling author of The Middle Place
+I loved this book, every page." —Kelly Corrigan, New York Times best-selling author of The Middle Place

 "Inspiring.
 Courageous.
 Sometimes heartbreaking.
-The tough lesson that less than a hundred percent is still all right."—John le Carré, New York Times bestselling author of Tinker, Tailor, Soldier, Spy
+The tough lesson that less than a hundred percent is still all right." —John le Carré, New York Times bestselling author of Tinker, Tailor, Soldier, Spy

 "I didn't want to put this book down.
-It was more than the amazing story—it was the honesty of a voice that spoke, without a whiff of melodrama, about loss and worry and determination."—Elizabeth Strout, author of the Pulitzer Prize-winning Olive Kitteridge
+It was more than the amazing story-it was the honesty of a voice that spoke, without a whiff of melodrama, about loss and worry and determination."